Gyromagnetic ratio: For an isolated electron

 An isolated electron has an angular momentum and a magnetic moment resulting from its spin.
-While an electron's spin is sometimes visualized as a literal rotation about an axis, it cannot be attributed to mass distributed identically to the charge.
-The above classical relation does not hold, giving the wrong result by the absolute value of the electron's g-factor, which is denoted g_{e}:
+While an electron's spin is sometimes visualized as a rotation of a rigid body about an axis, the magnetic moment cannot be attributed to mass distributed identically to the charge in such a model since it is close to twice what this would predict.
+The correcting factor needed relative to classical relation is called the electron's g-factor, which is denoted g_{e}: